neurolibre/docs.neurolibre.org/source/SUBMISSION_STRUCTURE.rst

 | ├── `paper.md <#static-summary>`_
 | └── `paper.bib <#static-summary>`_

-Our meta anlaysis on myelin submission which is publically available `in this github repository <https://github.com/Notebook-Factory/myelin-meta-analysis>`_ should help you understand the layout.
+Our meta anlaysis on myelin submission which is publicly available `in this github repository <https://github.com/Notebook-Factory/myelin-meta-analysis>`_ should help you understand the layout.

 .. warning:: If RoboNeuro does not see this file layout, it will fail to build the jupyter book build (but may be able to build the computing environment).
             Make sure that your file layout never change during runtime (especially if using a Dockerfile).